 When the student is dismissed from the program, the Program Director will communicate this decision to the student and copies will be forwarded to the Provost, the Registrar, and the student's file.
-The student has the right to appeal his or her dismissal to the Academic Policies Committee.
+The student has the right to appeal his or her dismissal to the Graduate Studies Committee.

-When the decision is communicated to suspend or dismiss the student from the graduate program, the student has the right to appeal to the Academic Policies Committee.
-The student must make this appeal in writing, no later than ten business days prior to the first class day of the semester of Academic Suspension or Dismissal and send by mail or fax to the Provost.
+When the decision is communicated to suspend or dismiss the student from the graduate program, the student has the right to appeal to the Graduate Studies Committee.
+The student must make this appeal in writing, no later than ten business days after the letter is received, and send by mail or fax to the Provost.

-If and when the appeal is granted, conditions for reinstatement in the program (in the case of a suspension) or readmission (in the case of a dismissal) will be outlined in a letter from the Provost.
-The student must retake the course in which F or second unattended C was earned and receive a satisfactory grade (B or higher).
+If and when the appeal is granted, conditions for reinstatement in the program (in the case of a suspension) or readmission (in the case of a dismissal) will be outlined in a letter from the Program Director.